First thing that needs done is to remove the things that will be in the way like

 own, The over heating problem turned out to be a leaking head gasket.

-PVC plug installed, Look at how much dirt and grime is still on the motor and transmission, Before the motor
+PVC plug installed, Look at how much dirt and grime is still on the engine and transmission, Before the engine

 is disassembled any further the Pilot will be cleaned up some more.
 I don't want to risk getting